fvdm/chrome-birdspotter/README.md

 git clone https://github.com/fvdm/BirdSpotter
 ```

-And then go to your extensions, click Advanced, the install from source and browse to the BirdSpotter folder.
+And then go to [your extensions](chrome://chrome/extensions/), enable `Developer mode` (checkbox top-right), click `Load unpacked extension` to install from source and browse to the BirdSpotter folder.

 # Detection